 Students are required to complete an assignment designed to demonstrate the student's writing ability, planning skills, strategic approach, and creativity.

-- A chance to win a cash prize, a paid internship with PRWeek, and be rewarded with a trip to the PRWeek Awards 2014
+- A chance to be rewarded with a trip to the PRWeek Awards 2015 and to claim the title as PRWeek's Student of the Year 2015

 - You will stand out among your peers, gain a true understanding of the importance behind PR, and gain real-world experience